- You do not have any products in your shopping cart yet.

 - Use a soft, slightly damp cloth for cleaning.

-- Wipe dry afterwards to avoid water spots.
+- Wipe afterwards with a dry cloth to avoid water spots.

-- Never place hot pots, pans, or casserole dishes directly on the table without coasters.
+- Never place hot pots, pans or casserole dishes on the table without coasters.

-- Do not drag heavy or rough objects across the surface; lift them instead.
+- Do not drag heavy or rough objects across the surface, but lift them.

 - Always use a cutting board when cutting.

-What is the ideal location for your solid wood table?
+What location is ideal for your solid wood table?

 Where should your table definitely not be placed?

 Your new table prefers a somewhat calmer environment.
-A new setting can stress the wood – especially if there are temperature differences on and within the solid wood top.
-In all these places, the wood is exposed to strong climate fluctuations:
+A new environment can stress the wood – especially if there are temperature differences on and inside the solid wood top.
+In all these places the wood is exposed to strong climate fluctuations:

-- Direct sunlight: Heats the surface strongly, dries it out, and can promote cracks (e.g., conservatories, south-facing sides).
+- Direct sunlight: Heats the surface strongly, dries it out and can promote cracks (e.g. conservatory, south side).

 - Underfloor heating: Allows very warm air to rise directly to the underside and creates tensions that can cause cracks.